 Ford also offers a performance-focused variant of the Explorer called Explorer Sport that packs a 365-horsepower EcoBoost V6 engine.

 Modern Interpretation of the SUV

 The Explorer rides on a unibody platform derived from the automaker's D3 architecture rather than the separate frame of the outgoing model.
-Substantially updated since the platform first debuted, it now underpins the Taurus, Flex, Lincoln MKS and Volvo XC90 in addition to the Explorer.
+Substantially updated since the platform first debuted, it now underpins the Taurus, Flex and the Lincoln MKS in addition to the Explorer.

 Offering snow, sand, mud and normal modes, the system simply requires a twist of a knob to properly set up the Explorer's all-wheel-drive and stability control systems for various types of terrain.
 The system also includes a hill descent mode for low-speed off road maneuvers.

 While the Explorer continues to offer a standard V6, buyers also have the option of paying extra for an EcoBoost 2.0-liter turbocharged four-cylinder engine.
 This 2.0-liter inline-four combines a turbocharger, direct injection and four valves per cylinder to deliver 237 horsepower at 5,500 rpm and 250 lb-ft of torque from 1,750 to 4,000 rpm.
 Fuel economy is rated at 20 mpg in city and 28 mpg on the highway.
 The EcoBoost four-cylinder is only be offered with front-wheel-drive.